Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Experiments

-As shown in Table~\ref{tab: ResNet-50 ImageNet-1K Top-1 Acc.}, Under such a demanding training procedure, we find the \CIM{} pre-trained ResNet-50 model can outperform several representative self-supervised methods based on the Siamese framework as well as the modernized state-of-the-art ResNet-50 results.
-Using the same fine-tuning recipe, we also observe performance degeneration for some baseline self-supervised representations compared with the RSB from scratch results.
-Notably, even with the extreme 600-epoch training schedule, the \CIM{} representation can still improve the RSB A1 performance by 0.2\%.
+As shown in Table~\ref{tab: ResNet-50 ImageNet-1K Top-1 Acc.}, under such a demanding training procedure, \CIM{} pre-trained ResNet-50 model can still outperform several representative self-supervised methods based on the Siamese framework as well as the modernized state-of-the-art ResNet-50 results.
+Using the improved fine-tuning recipe, we also observe performance degeneration for some self-supervised baselines compared with the RSB from scratch results.
+Notably, even with the extreme 600-epoch training schedule, the \CIM{} representation can still improve the state-of-the-art RSB A1 by 0.3\%.

-Different from ViT, we find \CIM{} pre-trained ResNet-50 works better with the \RepDet{} visual pretext task, which indicates that the pretext task can be further customized and improved for different architectures.